 Research and Development

-DOE provides funding, through competitive awards, to industry, national laboratories, and universities with the shared goal of making large-scale dispatchable solar energy systems cost competitive without subsidies by the end of the decade.
+DOE provides funding through competitive awards to industry, national laboratories, and universities with the shared goal of making large-scale dispatchable solar energy systems cost competitive without subsidies by 2020.
 You can find a full list of SunShot CSP competitive awards prior to May 2014 in the SunShot Initiative Portfolio Book.